 The City of San Marcos has six beautiful natural areas consisting of more than 1,200 acres with more than 22 miles of trails.
 Each natural area has its own personality and attraction.
 In all cases, their purpose is to provide flood mitigation, water quality, clean air, wildlife refuge, recreation, exercise opportunities, transportation corridors and outdoor classrooms.
 Natural areas, as opposed to city parks, are limited in amenities and conveniences.

-Experienced and enthusiastic SMGA members lead guided hikes in the natural areas including birding and bug walks.
+Experienced and enthusiastic SMGA members lead guided hikes in the natural areas including bird walks.
 Scheduled hikes are listed in the News and Events Section and on our Facebook page, San Marcos Greenbelt Alliance.
 The walks are geared for all ages and experience levels.
 The birding lists are compiled on eBird from Cornell Labs.

 Three trail heads at the largest natural area in excess of 700+ acres